Computational-Plant-Science/pycyapi/README.md

 - `executor`: how to execute the pipeline (e.g., in-process or on an HPC/HTC resource manager)
 - `api_url`: the PlantIT API endpoint to relay run status updates

+### Executor

+The `executor` option specifies how to run the workflow on underlying computing resources.
 Currently `in-process`, `pbs`, and `slurm`  executors are supported.
 If no executor is specified in the job definition file, the CLI will default to the `in-process` executor.

 To use the PBS executor, add an `executor` section like the following: